edugemen/bls-eth-clock-in/README.md

 ### enablePeriod()

 This functions is called by the validator.
 It makes it possible for workers to clock in the period that has been validated.
-In this project, the period is a day, but it can be changed easily
+In this project, the period is a day, but it can be changed easily.

 ### clockIn()